alex-apezera/FlowLab/README.md

 The Prandtl and Rayleigh numbers are calculated using their actual values.
 The temperature difference must not exceed 40 degrees; temperature-dependent physical properties are interpolated over this range.

 The smallest tested grid size is 40 × 40.
 The largest tested grid size is 300 × 300.
-The grid aspect ratio must not exceed 3.0, since it affects stability and convergence.
+The grid stretching factors must not exceed 3.0, since it affects stability and convergence.

-All parameters and variables are Double type accuracy.
+Calculation precision is limited by the Double type.

 ## License